HobbitsGit/homelab/README.md

 ---

-## 🗺️ Planned / In Progress

-- [ ] Reverse proxy config and subdomain map
-- [ ] Pi-hole + WireGuard setup guide
-- [ ] Home Assistant configuration notes
-- [ ] n8n AI IT agent workflows
-- [ ] Full Docker Compose file for the whole stack
-- [ ] Backup strategy documentation

----

 ## ⚠️ Notes

 - Secrets, API keys, and passwords are **never** committed here — all configs use placeholder values
 - When in doubt, check the GitHub Pages site for the full formatted guides
-- Unraid appdata is backed up to `[YOUR BACKUP LOCATION]`
+- Unraid appdata is backed up to the **256GB SATA SSD** mounted as `/mnt/disks/Backup`

 ---

-*Built and maintained by Mr. Hobbit — mostly held together by caffeine and stubbornness.*
+*Built and maintained by Mr. Hobbit — mostly held together by second breakfast and an unwavering belief that if you just restart the container, it'll sort itself out.*